IdrisDose/cui_character/README.md

 * Some clothing seems to be missing
 * Gloves / Arms only half work (useable tho)
 * Sometimes on character first creation the camera will be stuck inside a persons body
-* Tattoo's need some work dont but are useable.
-See Known Issues on [xnTattoos](https://github.com/ihyajb/xnTattoos) for more info